Excitement building in Bilbao ahead of Europa League final

 For the sides languishing in 17th and 16th in the Premier League respectively, the San Mames showpiece offers one team the chance to salvage a wretched season with silverware and Champions League qualification.

-There have been predictions of 80,000 fans heading to the all-English final in Bilbao, where the sparsity of accommodation options has seen supporters spill into surrounding cities like San Sebastian and Vitoria.
+There have been predictions of as many as 80,000 fans heading to the all-English final, with the sparsity of accommodation options seeing supporters spill into the likes of San Sebastian, Santander and Vitoria.

+Hordes of fans piled into Bilbao ahead of the match, but the mood around the city seemed calm and upbeat following overnight reports of some clashes between opposing sets of supporters.

+There were few signs of issues in the bars, restaurants and public areas on Wednesday afternoon around the city, where a strong security presence was in place and roads closed around San Mames Stadium.

 Spurs fans have been making their way to Spain since the weekend as their side attempt to win a first trophy since the Carling Cup in 2008, and first European trophy since the 1984 UEFA Cup.